c-haisten/prisma-cloud-bootcamps/Runtime-Protection-Lab-Guide.md

 ### Lab Introduction

 Thank you for joining today’s Runtime Protection camp.
-The lab will focus on application security throughout the software development lifecycle.
+The lab will focus on application security within the software development lifecycle.
 Before we begin the lab let's start with a brief overview of the lab scenario to help frame the context.

 ### Scenario